• Highly Potent and SelectiveInhibitors of CK1 Kinases

 • Developed compounds have better properties (selectivity, potency) than PF-670462

-To date, more than 250 compounds were prepared and tested:
+To date, more than 450 compounds have been prepared and tested:

 • Small-molecule inhibitors (M < 400)